jandinter/design_documents_for_contracts/design_document.md

 ## Alternative solutions

-### Which alternatives have been considered?
+Which alternatives have been considered?
 Why were these alternatives rejected?

 ---

-For more information on how to use design documents for legal contracts, please read the article [“Design documents for contracts”](https://jandinter.net/writing/design_documents_for_contracts).
+For more information on how to use design documents for legal contracts, please read the article [Design documents for contracts](https://jandinter.net/writing/design_documents_for_contracts).
 CC BY 4.0 Jan Dinter